NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/Effect.rst

 Member functions description
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. method:: NatronEngine.Effect.allowEvaluation()
+.. method:: NatronEngine.Effect.beginChanges()

-	Allows all evaluation (=renders and callback onParamChanged) that would be issued due to a call to :func:`setValue<NatronEngine.IntParam.setValue>` on any parameter of the Effect.
+	Starts a begin/End bracket, blocking all evaluation (=renders and callback onParamChanged) that would be issued due to a call to :func:`setValue<NatronEngine.IntParam.setValue>` on any parameter of the Effect.

 	Typically to change several values at once we bracket the changes like this::

-		node.blockEvaluation()
+		node.beginChanges()
 		param1.setValue(...)
 		param2.setValue(...)
 		param3.setValue(...)
-		node.allowEvaluation()
+		param4.setValue(...)
-		param4.setValue(...) # This triggers a new render and a call to the onParamChanged callback
+		node.endChanges()  # This triggers a new render and a call to the onParamChanged callback

-.. method:: NatronEngine.Effect.blockEvaluation()
+.. method:: NatronEngine.Effect.endChanges()

-	Blocks all evaluation (=renders and callback onParamChanged) that would be issued due to a call to :func:`setValue<NatronEngine.IntParam.setValue>` on any parameter of the Effect.
+	Ends a begin/end bracket.
+If the begin/end bracket recursion reaches 0 and there were calls made to :func:`setValue<NatronEngine.IntParam.setValue>` this function will effectively compresss all evaluations into a single one.
-	See :func:`allowEvaluation()<NatronEngine.Effect.allowEvaluation>`
+	See :func:`beginChanges()<NatronEngine.Effect.beginChanges>`